CelineIntha/Projet3_Rentals/README.md

 # ChâTop - Projet 3
 Rentals is an application developed with Spring Boot to manage your rental needs.
-This project is designed to be simple, efficient, and easy to use.

-## Project Overview

-- Data management with **Spring Data JPA**.
-- Endpoint security using **Spring Security**.
-- Data validation with **Spring Boot Starter Validation**.
-- Support for relational databases like **MySQL**.
-- Dependency and build management with **Maven**.

 ## Prerequisites
 To run this project, ensure you have the following installed on your machine: